 Newport School of Hairdressing - Main Campus

 Newport School of Hairdressing enrolled 39 area students in 2014.
 Depending on the program chosen, tuition and fees run from between $2,700 and $16,700 per year.
-As a beauty school, Newport School of Hairdressing offers credentials that help prepare students for the fast-paced world of fashion and beauty.
+As a beauty school, Newport School of Hairdressing offers credentials that help prepare students for the world of fashion and beauty.
 Program offerings include:

 - Instructor Training

 Scholarships and Financial Aid